This will be a fairly complete list of all the things I use to do this thing I do.

 Material suppliers?
 I use Utrecht online, Jerry's Artarama and Artists Supply Warehouse, online as well.

 Every morning I'll whip up a perfect cappuccino with big stainless steel Pasquini Livietta espresso machine, brewed from finely ground Illy espresso, regular roast.
 I told you this would be a complete list.

 Occasionally I'll enjoy a cigar, typically a Dominican Arturo Fuente of any number of sizes, although if anyone finds it within their hearts to send me a nice box of Cubans I would be very appreciative.
 Oh, and on those rare occasions when I can kick back and raise a pint, it will be a pint of Guinness.
 It's not just for breakfast anymore.
 As of Summer of 2012 I discovered single malt Islay scotch.
-Laphroaig is a good one, just in case anyone is putting together a Christmas list.
+Lagavulin 16 year old is a good one, just in case anyone is putting together a Christmas list.